ch4perone/3D-Rendering/README.md

 - **Raycasting & Ray Tracing**: The engine implements advanced rendering techniques that simulate the way light interacts with objects, producing high-quality images.
 - **Grid Search Acceleration**: Utilizes a grid-based acceleration structure to improve rendering performance, enabling faster ray-object intersection tests.
-- **Soft Shadows**: Implements soft shadow effects for more realistic lighting, allowing for gradual transitions between light and shadow.
+- **Reflections and Soft Shadows**: Implements reflective materials (mirror-like) soft shadow effects for more realistic lighting, allowing for gradual transitions between light and shadow and bouncing light rays.
 - **Anti-Aliasing**: Reduces visual artifacts by smoothing edges through multi-sampling techniques, resulting in clearer and more detailed images.
 - **Depth of Field Effects**: Simulates realistic depth of field, adding a sense of focus and blur that enhances the visual quality of rendered scenes.
 - **Scene Definition**: Users can define their 3D scenes using NFF input files, allowing for easy customization of the camera position, object properties, and light sources.